hirosystems/stacks-blockchain-api/client/README.md

 ### Mempool Updates

 Sent every time a new transaction is submitted to the mempool.
-Transactions of different types and structures may be received through these updates.
+Transactions of different types and structures may be received.

 Example message:
 ```json